thenativeweb/flaschenpost/README.md

 ##### Formatting messages

 If you want to use placeholders in the message, embrace them in double curly braces.
-This way you can access any property of an additional data object.
+This way you can access any property of an additional `options` object.

 ```javascript
 cli.info('App {{name}} started.', {